ec-europa/toolkit/docs/testing-project.md

 ```

 ## Testing in CI
-Toolkit is full integrated with oficial pipeline that currently requires minimum
+Toolkit is full integrated with official pipeline that currently requires minimum
 of 1 behat test and a clean report for phpcs check.

 Any customization done in your project will be respected in Drone build.